igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

-Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our the phone conversation than focusing on the road, resulting in a worse response time than drivers intoxicated over the 0.08% legal limit. [^5]
+Michigan calls "adaptive executive control" where our brain assigns priorities to the tasks we are performing in parallel.[^3] For instance, when driving and talking in cell phone, our brain assigns a higher priority to responding to our the phone conversation than focusing on the road.
+This deteriorates the reaction time to worse than drivers intoxicated over the 0.08% legal limit. [^5]

 Multitaskers are unable to devote all their focus into one task, thus their work is worth less and consumes more time.

+## Multitasking impairs cognitive control

 Stanford professors gussed before a study that people who frequently multitask must be excellent in filtering important elements of a series of